rt-heroku/heroku.sample.dotnetcore2.postgres/README.md

 # Softtrends .NET Core 2.x Buildpack for Heroku with Heroku Postgres
 ## (Sample Code with Heroku Button deploying ASP.Net Core 2.x  + Heroku Postgres)

-This uses the .Net Core Buildpack provided by Softtends and adds full support for Heroku Postgres<br>
+This uses the .Net Core 2.x Buildpack provided by Softtends and adds full support for Heroku Postgres<br>

 We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.

 You've created a new ASP.NET Core MVC project.
 [Learn what's new](https://go.microsoft.com/fwlink/?LinkId=518016)

-You need to make the following changes in your Program.cs and project.json to deploy on Heroku
+You need to make the following changes in your Program.cs and Startup.cs to deploy on Heroku
 <br/>
 In **Program.cs**